-All grant subrecipients are required to establish and maintain grant accounting systems and financial records to accurately account for funds awarded to them.
-As a grant recipient, you must have a financial management system in place that is able to record and report on the receipt, obligation, and expenditure of grant funds.
+All subrecipients are required to establish and maintain grant accounting systems and financial records to accurately account for funds awarded to them.
+As a grant recipient, your agency must have a financial management system in place able to record and report on the receipt, obligation and expenditure of grant funds.

 - A separate accountability of receipts, expenditures, obligations, and balances for each funding stream.

 - Itemized records supporting all grant receipts, expenditures and match contributions in sufficient detail to document the exact nature of fiscal activity.

 - Data and information for each expenditure and match contribution with proper reference to a supporting voucher or bill properly approved.